Riemann hypothesis: Zeros on the critical line

+The proof achieved this leap by entirely abandoning Levinson's method.
+Instead, it succeeded in stripping the Riemann hypothesis assumption from Hugh Montgomery's 1973 pair-correlation method by interpreting Weil's explicit formula as a finite-dimensional Hermitian matrix over a family of test functions (a Gabor system).
+The proof bounded the number of off-line zero pairs unconditionally through linear algebra techniques, specifically Sylvester's law of inertia and a rank-trace inequality derived from von Neumann's trace inequality.
+The logical core of the proof, including the matrix inequalities and trace asymptotics, was formally verified using the Lean 4 theorem prover.

+In September 2026, Youness Lamzouri published a shorter and simpler proof of the same bounds.
+Lamzouri bypassed the finite-dimensional matrix apparatus entirely, replacing the linear algebra techniques with a single Hilbert space inequality based on Bessel's inequality and Gram–Schmidt orthogonalization.

 Most zeros lie close to the critical line.
 More precisely, Bohr & Landau (1914) showed that for any positive ε, the number of zeros with real part at least 1/2+ε and imaginary part at between −T and T is $O(T)$.
 Combined with the facts that zeros on the critical strip are symmetric about the critical line and that the total number of zeros in the critical strip is $\Theta(T\log T)$, almost all non-trivial zeros are within a distance ε of the critical line.
 Ivić (1985) gives several more precise versions of this result, called zero density estimates, which bound the number of zeros in regions with imaginary part at most T and real part at least 1/2 + ε.

 Hardy–Littlewood conjectures

 In 1914 Godfrey Harold Hardy proved that $\zeta\left(\tfrac{1}{2}+it\right)$ has infinitely many real zeros.

 The next two conjectures of Hardy and John Edensor Littlewood on the distance between real zeros of $\zeta\left(\tfrac{1}{2}+it\right)$ and on the density of zeros of $\zeta\left(\tfrac{1}{2}+it\right)$ on the interval $(T,T+H]$ for sufficiently large $T > 0$, and $H = T^{a + \varepsilon}$ and with as small as possible value of $a > 0$, where $\varepsilon > 0$ is an arbitrarily small number, open two new directions in the investigation of the Riemann zeta function: